Nickchapman3773/Uranium-Fever/README.md

 	- RTSS will detect any running instance of `FalloutNV.exe` regardless of the file path origin.
 - Set `Application Detection Level` to `Low`.
 - Set `Framerate Limit` to `59.95`.
-	- Uranium Fever is a graphically intense Wabbajack list.
-Some users may be able to set higher Framerate Limits, though ensure that the Framerate Limit is at least 0.05 LOWER than your monitors refresh rate.
+	- The set framerate should be consistently achievable without significant troughs.
+Some users with powerful GPUs may increase this value, though the framerate limit should not exceed more than 0.05 less than the refresh rate of the associated monitor.
 - Enter settings using the `Setup` button.
 - Scroll down and enable `Passive Waiting`.
 - Set `Framerate Limiter` to `Front Edge Sync`.